convertigo/c8oprj-lib-excel/readme.md

 Sequence  | Action
 ------| ------
-SheetGetRange | Read a Range of values form a Google Sheet. <br>Takes 3 variables :<br>- name : the sheet name in a workbook (If not provided, the fisrt sheet in a workbook)<br >- range : the range of cells to retreive for ex: as A1:D10  (If not provided, all non empty cells in a sheet)<br >- itemPath : The path of the file in a OneDrive account.
+SheetGetRange | Read a Range of values form a Google Sheet. <br>Takes 3 variables :<br>- name : the sheet name in a workbook (If none provided, the first sheet in a workbook)<br >- range : the range of cells to retrieve for ex: as A1:D10  (If not provided, all non empty cells in a sheet)<br >- itemPath : The path of the file in a OneDrive account.

 These sequences will only work if you performed a OAuth Authentication to AzureAD first.
 To help you with this, the library provides a Shared action you can use in your Apps.